Ghostech™; Hyperstealth's Deceptive Decoy Technology

-Due to operational security currently surrounding these techniques, the methodology of Ghostech will not be disclosed until after July 1, 2018.
+Due to operational security currently surrounding these techniques, the methodology of Ghostech will not be disclosed until after all patents are completed and filed.

 Given shrinking defense budgets with expected and substantial downsizing of military personal and equipment, the addition of Ghostech may help to fill in these cracks where perception is viewed as reality.

 The military term for the field of camouflage is known as CCD (Camouflage Concealment and Deception).
 If Quantum Stealth is the optimal Camouflage and Concealment, then Ghostech would be the optimal method of visual Deception.

 For more Hyperstealth information go to the HyperStealth® Home Page

 For more information on Quantum Stealth (Light Bending Material) go here: Quantum Stealth Home Page

 HyperStealth is a Registered Trademark of HyperStealth Biotechnology Corp.

 Ghostech, Making the Best Better, Quantum Stealth, QuantumStealth, Holodecoy are Trademarks of HyperStealth Biotechnology Corp.